-- 3.2 The diagram above illustrates this initial run of the model which determines an unconstrained generation output.
-The diagram shows which inputs are to be ex ante and which inputs are to be ex post this is explained in further detail below. - 3.3 'Wheeling charges' are also applied to interconnectors in the model.
+- 3.4 Prior to the 14th September 2012 within the simulation, interconnector (HVDC) flows are modelled using simplified markets in France, the Netherlands and Ireland compared to the GB market. - 3.5 'Wheeling charges' are also applied to interconnectors in the model prior to the 14th September 2012.
 Wheeling is a term applied when interconnector users export power from, for example, the GB market via one interconnector and then import power via another interconnector back into the GB market (thus creating a wheeling effect).
 Application of this charge means that a certain price differential across the interconnector is required before such flows will occur.
 A wheeling charge in Plexos is a variable cost applied to interconnector flows.
 These can be used to represent any actual charges faced by interconnector users which influence flows.